 In 1916, a permanent building was erected on donated land on Tenth Street.
 That building currently houses the Toledo Repertoire Theater.
 Growing to 100-125 people, the congregation filled that little brick building within six years.
-Moved by great faith to purchase land on 22nd and Monroe Streets, they began construction on a much larger facility.
-In 1923, during the pastorate of the Rev. D. J. Davies, the church moved into its new facilities at 22nd and Monroe Streets.
+Moved by great faith to purchase land on 22nd and Monroe Streets, construction was begun on a much larger facility.
+In 1923, during the pastorate of the Rev. D. J. Davies, the church moved into its new facility at 22nd and Monroe Streets.

-After Pastor Ziemer’s death in 1953, and an interim pastorate by his son, Robert Ziemer, the Rev. William F. Bryan accepted the call to be the Senior Pastor in 1954.
+After Pastor Ziemer’s death in 1953 and an interim pastorate by his son, Robert Ziemer, the Rev. William F. Bryan accepted the call to be the Senior Pastor in 1954.
 He faithfully and effectively led the congregation for 27 years.
-(Note: Pastor Ziemer and Pastor Bryan led the congregation for 55 years between them!)
 Under Pastor Bryan, the church continued to grow and became one of the leading Alliance churches in the nation in attendance.
 In the 1960s, the church underwent a major renovation, adding a full basement that included much-needed classrooms, air conditioning and a renovated sanctuary.
 In 1975, Toledo Christian School was begun in the basement of the church with a handful of students.
-Today, T.C.S. is non-denominational and offers instruction from kindergarten through grade 12 for nearly 1000 students, drawing from nearly 100 churches in the Toledo area!
-Through Pastor Bryan’s vision and leadership, the church voted to remain in its current downtown location and be easily-accessible to people from the greater Toledo area as well as to those living in the inner city.
-God has repeatedly confirmed the wisdom of this decision to this day!
+Through Pastor Bryan’s vision and leadership, the church voted to remain in its current downtown location and be easily accessible to people from the greater Toledo area as well as to those living in the inner city.
+God has repeatedly confirmed the wisdom of this decision to this day.

 Following Rev. Bryan’s resignation in 1981, Rev. Keith Sholl served as Interim Pastor and was subsequently called as Senior Pastor.
 He served in this capacity for five years.

 In January, 1992, the Rev. Thomas D. Fraser began his ministry as the Senior Pastor and ended it in the fall of 2005.
-During his ministry here, the church has added a second Sunday morning worship service, experienced significant growth, developed vital ministries of urban outreach (Toledo Urban Impact) and discipleship small groups, purchased a number of surrounding properties, and has completed another major renovation of the old Elmer’s Restaurant and Marleau Hardware Store into a beautiful 17,000 square foot Youth Center.
+During his ministry here, the church experienced significant growth, developed vital ministries of urban outreach (Toledo Urban Impact), discipleship small groups, purchased a number of surrounding properties, and has completed another major renovation of the old Elmer’s restaurant and Marleau hardware store into a beautiful 17,000 square foot Youth Center.